NataliaBlueCloud/Hypoexponential-Distribution-Queuing-Delay/README.md

 ### Simulation and Delay Comparison
 The code calculates both theoretical and simulated delays for the three links to compare the results using library **simmer**.

-## n-Number of Links Functions and Calculation Example
+## n-Number of Links and Calculation Example
 This section contains functions for calculating the theoretical and simulated delays for a system with a variable number of links (**n**).

 ## Installation and Setup